spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/tutorials-and-howtos/how-to-send-request-in-data-exchange-api.md

 {% info_block infoBox %}

-Currently, filters do not work with `relations` and only used to filter the root entity results.
+Currently (as of 202403.0 version), filters do not work with `relations` and only used to filter the root entity results.

 {% endinfo_block %}